 Most of the questions I get are about things I don't even make.
-Many people ask questions about graphics cards, monitors, joysticks, rudder pedals, etc. You should always ask the manufacturer those questions.
-Many manufacturers also have support forums that can help.
+Many people ask questions about graphics cards, monitors, joysticks, rudder pedals, software, etc. You should always ask the manufacturer or publisher those questions.
+Many of them also have support forums that can help you.

 FAQ: THE #2 MOST-ASKED QUESTION